d-etienne/brain-games/README.md

 1. The user can earn badges.

-1. The user can view their prgress meter after each mini-game completion.
+1. The user can view their progress meter after each mini-game completion.
     - Displays the percentage of mini-game badges earned out of total mini-game badges for that category

 1. The user can opt-in to (standard) or opt-out of appearing on a public level leaderboard.